theogpt/theogpt.github.io/lives-of-alcyone/index.md

 "Are you sure that there remains now no taint of hatred in your heart—that you forgive to the uttermost, even the death of your son, and that for all created beings you can feel nothing but love evermore,, even for those who have injured you?"

-And Alcyone replied:"Lord, this indeed is so; if my cousin' s wife has injured me, I have forgotten it.
+And Alcyone replied: "Lord, this indeed is so; if my cousin' s wife has injured me, I have forgotten it.
 I give him freely all my wealth, for I need it no longer.
 I have now in life only one desire, and though it take me a thousand lives, I vow here at Thy feet that I will never cease the effort until I shall have accomplished it.
 I vow to follow Thee, to give myself as Thou hast done to help the suffering world.
 Thou hast freed me from my sorrow, and brought me to eternal peace.
 To that peace also will I bring the world, and to this I consecrate my future lives, even until I shall be as Thou art, the saviour of the World."

-And the Lord Buddha bowed His head and answered:"As thou sayest, so shall it be.
+And the Lord Buddha bowed His head and answered: "As thou sayest, so shall it be.
 I the Buddha, accept that vow which can never be broken, and in the far distant ages it shall be fulfilled."

 And so He stretched out His hand and blessed him, and Alcyone fell prostrate at His feet.

-Then turning to Mizar, He said:"You also shall follow me, but not yet.
+Then turning to Mizar, He said: "You also shall follow me, but not yet.
 There is still much for you to do.
 Take up this charge which my new pupil has laid upon you.
 Take this which he gives you, for he needs it no longer, for the riches of the good Law excel all other wealth.
 Do justice and be merciful, and forget not that your time also shall soon come."

 So He dismissed him with a blessing, but Alcyone remained with Him, and followed Him thereafter in all His wanderings up and down that fair northland of India.